nextcloud/documentation/admin_manual/configuration/configuration_database.rst

   \q

-In the ownCloud configuration you need to set the hostname on which the database is running and a valid username (and sometimes a password) to access it.
-If the database has been installed on the same server as ownCloud a password is very often not required to access the database.
+An ownCloud configured with PostgreSQL would contain the hostname on which the database is running, a valid username and password to access it, and the name of the database.
+The :file:`config/config.php` as created by the :doc:`installation/installation_wizard` would therefore contain entries like
+this:

 .. code-block:: php